 Each Federal Facilities Agreement (FFA) describes the process for dispute resolution.
 The FFA describes who can invoke a dispute (for example, the EPA, The federal facility or the State).
-A commitment that the parties will make an effort to informally resolve the dispute at the technical (Remedial Project Manager or immediate supervisor) level.
+A commitment that the parties will try to informally resolve the dispute at the technical (Remedial Project Manager or immediate supervisor) level.
 If resolution cannot be achieved informally the FFA describes the procedure to resolve a dispute.
 The FFA describes the timeline and who participates in the Dispute Resolution Committee (DRC).
 Different FFAs may use different terms, but the levels for dispute resolution are similar.
-Remember to always check your own specific FFA for precise terms and language.